zapata-engineering/orquestra-core/docs/guides/optimizers.rst

 The `history` field is empty in both cases, since we haven't passed :code:`keep_history=True`.
 Both optimizers did well and found optimal or near-optimal solution, although we have to admit that the optimization task we gave them wasn't too hard.
-The :class:`SimpleGradientDescentOptimizer` haven't evaluated our function even once during the optimization, which is expected - it only uses gradient to guide the optimization.
+The :class:`SimpleGradientDescent` haven't evaluated our function even once during the optimization, which is expected - it only uses gradient to guide the optimization.
 The :class:`ScipyOptimizer` used two iterations to reach the global minimum, while the second optimizer used 1000 which is expected, as it was explicitly instructed to do so.